wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### General

-This code performs a suite of ANOVA tests to compare mean transect elevation change rates over time to determine if they are significantly different.
+This code performs a suite of ANOVA tests to compare mean-transect-elevation-change rates over time to determine if they are significantly different.
 For the Whitewater Watershed data, our rate groups are 1855–1939, 1939–1965, and 1965–1994.
 The program's output are tables of *p*-values and test statistics—they are printed rather than exported.

 ### Initialization

 In the same location as the statistics program, create a new folder named *Input*, if one does not yet exist, where you will store the code's required input file:
-1. The mean transect elevation change rates to be tested.
+1. The mean-transect-elevation-change rates to be tested.

 <p align="center">
   <img width="646" height="240" alt="Screenshot 2025-11-08 at 8 46 30 AM" src="https://github.com/user-attachments/assets/0f9841a7-725e-4906-b201-219b2a32ae7d" />